oleksandr-roskovynskyi/click-for-row-details/README.md

 # Usage

-Just install this package and every row in your tables will automatically become clickable.
+Just install this package and every row in your tables will automatically become clickable for row details.

+## License

+The MIT License